-Taiwan Semiconductor Manufacturing Co (TSMC) said on Thursday that it will invest up to $44 billion this year to expand chip manufacturing capacity, as the world faces acute chip shortage amid supply chain constraints.
+Taiwan Semiconductor Manufacturing Co (TSMC) said on Thursday that it would invest up to $44 billion this year to expand chip manufacturing capacity as the world faces acute chip shortage amid supply chain constraints.

 In its latest earnings release, the Taiwanese firm said it expects capital spending to be between $40 and $44 billion in 2022, up from a previous record of $30 billion in 2021.